wpzinc/wp-to-hootsuite/TESTING.md

 Further Acceptance Test Helpers that are provided include:
 - `maybeCloseGutenbergWelcomeModal($I)`: Closes the Gutenberg welcome modal when adding a Page or Post.
-- `activateWPToBufferPlugin($I)`: Logs in to WordPress as the `admin` user, and activates the Plugin.
+- `activateWPToHootsuitePlugin($I)`: Logs in to WordPress as the `admin` user, and activates the Plugin.
-- `deactivateWPToBufferPlugin($I)`: Logs in to WordPress as the `admin` user, and deactivates the Plugin.
+- `deactivateWPToHootsuitePlugin($I)`: Logs in to WordPress as the `admin` user, and deactivates the Plugin.
 - `activateThirdPartyPlugin($I, $name)`: Logs in to WordPress as the `admin` user, and activates the given third party Plugin by its slug.
 - `deactivateThirdPartyPlugin($I, $name)`: Logs in to WordPress as the `admin` user, and deactivates the given third party Plugin by its slug.

-Other helpers most likely exist; refer to the [Acceptance.php](https://github.com/n7studios/wp-to-buffer/blob/main/tests/_support/Helper/Acceptance/) folder of helper files for all available functions.
+Other helpers most likely exist; refer to the [Acceptance.php](https://github.com/n7studios/wp-to-hootsuite/blob/main/tests/_support/Helper/Acceptance/) folder of helper files for all available functions.

 ## Writing Helpers